DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH AND BANK MANAGEMENT/Bank reconciliation matching rules.md

 #### Mark as New - Additional defaults

-If the **Financial utilities parameter**'s **Extended financial details for new transaction** parameter is set to _Yes_ the option to capture the following details automatically, if the bank statement line is **Mark as new**, can be selected.
+If the **Financial utilities parameter**'s **Extended financial details for new transaction** parameter is set to _Yes_, the option to capture the following details automatically for **Mark as new** bank statement lines can be selected.
 -	Financial dimensions
 -	GST
 -	Sub-Ledger offset account